 “Ibrahim was a joy to have as a student, thanks to his keen intellect and his passion for literature as a force for liberation,” says Laura Edmondson, an associate professor of theater.
 “I was also impressed with his efforts to connect with his fellow human beings of all backgrounds—he approaches the world with deep humility and a strong curiosity.
 I am delighted that he has received this honor.”

-His volunteer service includes work with Syrian, Iraqi, Burmese, and Somali refugees in Houston; advocacy for an autism and special needs organization in the Houston area; and a variety of roles, including that of imam, at Darul Uloom Texas, an Islamic education center he helped found in 2012.
+His volunteer service includes work with Syrian, Iraqi, Burmese, and Somali refugees in Houston as well as advocacy for an autism and special needs organization in the Houston area.

 After Oxford, Khan hopes to earn a JD/PhD focusing on Islamic law in the colonial period.
 “I’m very interested in intellectual history and the way in which it relates to law and legal history—thinking about how the current world order as we know it emerged.”